Serbirial/PokecordCatcher426463/README.md

 ---------------------------------------------------------------------

 STEPS FOR RUNNING ON REPL.IT:
-  * step 1: make a new discord account and get it's token || GOOGLE OR YOUTUBE IT
+  * step 1: Make a new discord account and get it's token || GOOGLE OR YOUTUBE IT
-  * step 2: change the settings on your settings.json
+  * step 2: Change the settings on your settings.json
-  * step 3: host the bot on https://repl.it/ --> language = python
+  * step 3: Host the bot on https://repl.it/ --> language = python
-  * step 4: run it successfully :)
+  * step 4: Run it successfully :)

 STEPS FOR RUNNING IT ON YOUR PC:
       requirements: Python Latest Version 3.x.x & ALL THE PACKAGES MENTIONED IN MAIN.PY

-  * step 1: make a new discord account and get it's token || GOOGLE OR YOUTUBE IT
+  * step 1: Make a new discord account and get it's token, google or youtube it.
-  * step 2: change the settings on your settings.json
+  * step 2: Change the settings on your settings.json.
-  * STEP 3: remove the line "keep_alive()" from the end of the main.py file
+  * STEP 3: Remove the line "keep_alive()" from the end of the main.py file .
-  * step 4: run it using right click > open
+  * step 4: Run it using right click > open.

 ---------------------------------------------------------------------